otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 All of these states except the finished state may receive the second message of a non-interactive DAKE.

-#### The prekey server runs out of prekeys
+#### The prekey server runs out of prekey messages

-When the server runs out of prekeys, OTRv4 expects client implementations to wait until a prekey can be transmitted before continuing with a non-interactive DAKE.
+When the server runs out of prekey messages, OTRv4 expects client implementations to wait until a prekey message can be transmitted before continuing with a non-interactive DAKE.

 This is purposely different from what we expect from protocols like Signal.
-In Signal, when a prekey server runs out of prekeys, a default prekey is used until new prekeys are uploaded.
+In Signal, when a prekey server runs out of messages, a default message is used until new messages are uploaded.
 With this method, the consequences for participation deniability are currently undefined and thus risky.

-By waiting for the server to send prekeys, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey exists" response from the server.
-This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey. q
+By waiting for the server to send prekey messages, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey message exists" response from the server.
+This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey message.